alexgdebeer/GeothermalDSI/README.md

 pip install requirements.txt
 ```
 to install the project dependencies.
 You will also need to install the Waiwera geothermal simulator; for further information, consult the [Waiwera website](https://waiwera.github.io).

  - To generate the ensemble of reservoir models used to estimate the covariance matrices required as part of the DSI algorithm, run `generate_ensemble.py`.
 The resulting simulation input files can then be run [locally using Docker](https://waiwera.readthedocs.io/en/latest/run.html) (though this is likely to take a while), or on a high-performance computing cluster which contains a Waiwera build.
 We have included the jobfile we used to run the simulations on the Maui cluster operated by NeSI (New Zealand eScience Infrastucture).
  - To gather the statistics of the quantities of interest, run `process_output.py`.
 This will ignore the results associated with failed simulations.
  - To run the DSI algorithm to approximate the posterior predictive distribution of the quantities of interest, run `run_dsi.py` or `run_dsi_trans.py` (which will run the DSI algorithm with a transformation applied to the pressure predictions).

+**Note**: the `models` folder contains the meshes for the fine and coarse models used in the paper, and the input and output files for the true system.
+Files related to the true system are also located in `data/truth`.
+We have provided files containing the predictive quantites of interest associated with the simulations from the prior produced using `process_output.py` (these are located in the `data` folder), so if you are only looking to reproduce the DSI analysis from the paper, you do not need to run the full set of simulations.

 ## Issues